 Take a break to feast like an emperor for lunch.
 Pay a visit to a restaurant fit for royalty, one that specializes in a range of dishes inspired by traditional royal recipes.

 K-pop’s taking the West by storm, with BTS hitting the top spot in the British album charts.
-A visit to the SM Town Coexartium gives students the chance to check out K-pop recording studios and see hologram performances from the genre’s megastars.
+A visit to the SM Town Coex Artium gives you the chance to check out K-pop recording studios and see hologram performances from the genre’s megastars.

 Day 5: DMZ